barakugav/executorch-rs/README.md

     Includes the `Module` struct.
 The `libextension_module_static.a` static library is required, compile C++ `executorch` with `EXECUTORCH_BUILD_EXTENSION_MODULE=ON`.
     Also includes the `std` feature.

+- `ndarray`

+    Conversions between `executorch` tensors and `ndarray` arrays.
+    Adds a dependency to the `ndarray` crate.
+    This feature is enabled by default.

 - `f16`

     Support for half precision floating point numbers using the `half` crate.
 Models that require input or output tensors with `f16` data type can be operated on with this features.